jmdvella/cinema4d-scripts/README.md

 ### JV_FBXMaterialsToPhysical.py
 - Converts imported FBX materials to Physical materials
 - Intended for V-Ray Roughness materials that have been converted to Standard materials before exporting to FBX
-- When exporting from 3dsmax use this script to convert and export to FBX first (JV_VrayRoughnessToFBX.ms): https://github.com/jmdvella/3dsmax-scripts
+- When exporting from 3dsmax use [this script]( https://github.com/jmdvella/3dsmax-scripts/blob/main/JV_VrayRoughnessToFBX.ms) to convert materials and export to FBX
 #### Supports:
 - Diffuse & Diffuse Color
 - Roughness - materials without a roughness texture will be set to roughness 100%